Adanse: Decline of Adansemanso and growing political fragmentation of Adanse

-Prior to archaeological investigations, historians such as F. K. Buah and K. Y. Daaku placed the centralization of Adanse under Awurade Basa at Adansemanso in the 16th or 17th century, when the Afenakwa sword symbolized political unity.
-Buah described Adanse at this time as the first organized Akan state, from which other polities later learned the art of government.
-Other traditions attribute the decline to the migration of wealthy abirempon families who established new centers of power.
-Some variations of Adanse traditions state that after the death of Awurade Basa, its authority fragmented into smaller autonomous states, including Ayaase, Dompoase, Edubiase, Fomena, and Ahinsan.
-Archaeological research later revealed that Adansemanso was largely abandoned by the late 16th century, with only a few European trade goods in its final layers.
+Prior to archaeological investigations, historians such as F. K. Buah and K. Y. Daaku placed the centralization and decline of Adanse under Awurade Basa at Adansemanso in the 16th or 17th century.
+Findings later revealed that Adansemanso slowly declined until it was abandoned in the late 16th to early 17th century before the height of Atlantic trade.
+Ray Kea links the decline to the migration of wealthy abirempon families who established new centers of power elsewhere.
+A variant of Adanse traditions collected by Ivor Wilks claim that after the death of Awurade Basa, centralized authority fragmented into smaller autonomous states like Ayaase, Dompoase, Edubiase, Fomena, and Ahinsan.